bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 28°
-- clear sky
+- overcast clouds
-- 86% humidity
+- 85% humidity
-- 9 mph wind
+- 10 mph wind
-- 7% cloud cover
+- 100% cloud cover
-- 15 AQI 🟩
+- 16 AQI 🟩
 - 0.01 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>